DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/FREIGHT FORWARDER/OTHER/FAQ.md

 See [EDI Core FAQ](../../CORE/OTHER/FAQ.md) for generic queries

-## Fixing Freight forwarder EDI errors
+## Fixing Staging-to-Target EDI errors
-The following table describes a few staging errors that could be experienced with 3PL inbound documents at the staging to target step.
+The following table describes a few staging errors that could be experienced with Freight forwarder inbound documents at the staging to target step.
 Short description of possible fixes are discussed.
 After fix, reset status on the staging record and either manually process again or leave for batch to process.

 Error	                                              | How to fix        | Document :--                                                 |:--                |:--